 |

-Checking the fuel pump relay circuit; Checking the fuel pump relay circuit; Checking the relay circuit of the electric fuel pump
+Checking the fuel pump relay circuit; Checking the fuel pump relay circuit; Checking the electric fuel pump relay circuit

-With the ignition on, the ECM sends a signal to the battery to activate the fuel pump relay and operate the fuel pump in the fuel tank.
-The fuel pump is running while the engine is cranking or running and the ECM is receiving ignition control pulses.
+When the ignition is turned on, the ECM sends a signal to the battery to activate the fuel pump relay and operate the fuel pump in the fuel tank.
+The fuel pump operates as long as the engine is cranked or running and the ECM receives ignition control pulses.

-If no control pulses are present, the ECM will shut off the fuel pump within 2 seconds after the ignition is turned on.
+If there are no control pulses, the ECM will turn off the fuel pump within 2 seconds after the ignition is turned on.

-An intermittent problem can be caused by a loose connection, frayed insulation, or a broken wire under the insulation.
+An intermittent problem could be caused by a poor connection, worn insulation, or a broken wire under the insulation.

 Description of the test